-A simple method to construct complex and sophisticated approximation architectures, is to partition the state space into several subsets and construct a separate approximation in each subset.
-For example, by using a separate linear or quadratic polynomial approximation in each subset of the partition, we can construct piecewise linear or piecewise quadratic approximations over the entire state space.
-Similarly, we may use a separate neural network architecture on each set of the partition.
+A simple method to construct complex and sophisticated approximation architectures, is to partition the state space into several subsets and construct a separate approximation for each subset.
+For example, by using a separate linear or quadratic polynomial approximation for each subset of the partition, we can construct piecewise linear or piecewise quadratic approximations over the entire state space.
+Similarly, we may use a separate neural network architecture for each set of the partition.
 An important issue here is the choice of the method for partitioning the state space.
 Regular partitions (e.g., grid partitions) may be used, but they often lead to a large number of subsets and very time-consuming computations.

 Generally speaking, each subset of the partition should contain "similar" states so that the variation of the optimal cost-to-go over the states of the subset is relatively smooth and can be approximated with smooth functions.
 An interesting possibility is to use features as the basis for partition.
-In particular, one may use a more or less regular partition of the space of features, which induces a possibly irregular partition of the original state space.
-In this way, each subset of the irregular partition contains states with "similar features;" see Fig. 3.1.7.
+In particular, one may use a more or less regular partition of the space of features, which induces a possibly irregular meaningful partition of the original state space.
+In this way, each subset of the irregular partition contains states with "similar features," see Fig. 3.1.7.

 As an illustration consider the game of chess.
-The state here consists of the board position, but the nature of the position progresses over time through opening, middlegame, and endgame phases.
-Moreover each of these phases may be affected differently by special features of the position.
+The state here consists of the board position, but the nature of the position evolves through distinct phases: opening, middlegame, and endgame.
+Each of these phases may be affected differently by special features of the position.
 For example there are several different types of endgames (rook endgames, king-and-pawn endgames, minor-piece endgames, etc), which are characterized by identifiable features and call for different playing strategies.
 It would thus make sense to partition the set of chess positions according to their features, and use a separate strategy on each set of the partition.
 Indeed this is done to some extent in a number of chess programs.

-A potential difficulty with partitioned architectures is that there is discontinuity of the approximation along the boundaries of the partition.
-For this reason, a variant, called soft partitioning, is sometimes employed, whereby the subsets of the partition are allowed to overlap and the discontinuity is smoothed out over their intersection.
-In particular, once a function approximation is obtained in each subset, the approximate cost-to-go in the overlapping regions is taken to be a smoothly varying linear combination of the function approximations of the corresponding subsets.
+A potential challenge with partitioned architectures is the discontinuity that can occur at the boundaries between subsets.
+To address this, a variant known as soft partitioning, is sometimes used, whereby the subsets of the partition are allowed to overlap and the discontinuity is smoothed out over their intersection.
+Once function approximations are computed for each subset, the approximate cost-to-go in the overlapping regions is represented as a smoothly varying linear combination of the corresponding subset approximations.